metagenlab/zDB/README.md

 - make it possible to add or remove genomes in an existing database
 - use d3.js to draw interactive phylogenetic trees
 - add new annotations, in particular, we've already received some requests for antibiotic resistance and virulence

+But we're definitely open for suggestions and contributions.